everypolitician/everypolitician-popolo/README.md

 # Everypolitician::Popolo

-[EveryPolitician](http://everypolitician.org) provides it's data in [Popolo](http://www.popoloproject.com/) format.
+[EveryPolitician](http://everypolitician.org) provides its data in [Popolo](http://www.popoloproject.com/) format.
 If you want to interact with this data from Ruby then this library should make that task simpler.

 ## Installation